bensadeh/circumflex/README.md

 ## ❤️ Favorites
 Save submissions you'd like to revisit by adding them to Favorites.
-Press <kbd>f</kbd> to add the currently highlighted submission to your Favorites list.
+Press <kbd>f</kbd> to add the currently highlighted submission to your list of favorites.
 Press <kbd>F</kbd> to add a submission by ID.

 Submissions can be removed with <kbd>x</kbd>.

-Favorites are stored in `favorites.json` in `~/.config/circumflex`.
+Favorites are stored in `~/.config/circumflex/favorites.json`.

 ## 🛠 Settings